daly-h/daly-h.github.io/_posts/2020-11-02-Publication-of-draft-Climate-Bill.md

 ---
 layout: post
 title: Submission to Joint Oireachtas Committee on Climate Action on pre-legislative scrutiny of the draft Climate Action bill
-subtitle: Comments on the publication of the draft Climate Bill, October 7th 2020
+subtitle: Comments on the publication of the draft Climate Bill
 cover-img: /assets/img/lightbulb.png
 Comments: true
 thumbnail-img: /assets/img/lightsquare.png